Baban

 Baban (بابان) was a Kurdish emirate existing from the 16th century to 1850, centered on Sulaymaniyah.
 The Baban Principality played an active role in the Ottoman-Safavid conflict and gave significant military support to the Ottomans.
 They were in constant rivalry with Ardalan, Bohtan and Soran and its territory would therefore oscillate.
 Before the removal of the last Baban leader in 1850, their rule had become limited to their capital Sulaymaniyah and few surrounding villages.

 The modern city of Sulaymaniyah was built by Baban in 1784 which served as their capital.
 Prior to the founding of the city, the dynasty lived in Qala Çolan.
 The principality also encouraged and facilitated the use of Sorani Kurdish among its local literary authors.

 Origins

-When the Ottomans arrived to the Sulaymaniyah plains (Şahrizor), the Baban princes had already established themselves in the region.
+When the Ottomans arrived to the Sulaymaniyah plains (Shahrizor), the Baban princes had already established themselves in the region.
 However, there is no pre-Ottoman source on Baban, and their origins are obscure.
-Information on the relations between Baban and the Soran Emirate up to 1596 exist in Şerefname, which also mentioned that Pîr Budek Beg was the founder of the dynasty in the early 16th-century.
+Information on the relations between Baban and the Soran Emirate up to 1596 exist in Sharafnama, which also mentioned that Pîr Budek Beg was the founder of the dynasty in the early 16th-century.
 There is no consensus on the dynastic chronology of Baban.

-One myth claimed that the founder of the Baban dynasty was Ehmed Feqî (Feqî Ehmed) from Pişder, who received the land around Şahrizor by the Shah of Iran because of his loyalty to the monarch.
+One myth claimed that the founder of the Baban dynasty was Ehmed Feqî (Feqî Ehmed) from Pshdar, who received the land around Shahrizor by the Shah of Iran because of his loyalty to the monarch.
 Another myth claimed that the dynasty descended from an English woman named Keghan.